Murfreesboro Real Estate and Homes For SaleCity

 Murfreesboro School Info

-For grades 6th-12th, Central Magnet School is one of Tennessee's best public schools, named as one of the 4 National Blue Ribbon Schools of 2020.
+For grades 6th-12th, Central Magnet School is one of Tennessee's best public schools, named as one of the 4 National Blue Ribbon Schools.
 For younger students, Scales Elementary School and Emma Siegel Elementary are well-regarded options.
 Additionally, Bradley Academy is an option for K-6th grades that features an arts-focused curriculum.

 For families interested in private schools, Providence Christian Academy and Lancaster Christian Academy are the top-ranked options.